Easy Guitar Chords for Beginners – 12 Chords You Need to Know

 D is so common among guitarists that it is worth getting very good at making this chord.
 D major is the third most popular key used in all songs on Spotify.

-You will be playing this chord as long as you are still playing the guitar!
-There are many pop songs in the key of D so get used to it now.
+You will be playing this chord constantly!
+Many pop songs are in the key of D so get used to it now.

 D is also a very popular key for hard rock and blues music.
 “Under the Bridge” by the Red Hot Chili Peppers is in D.